3.1.6 Court registered agreements, financial agreements & parenting plans

 De facto financial agreements

-De facto financial agreements (FL Act Part VIIIAB) are not court registered maintenance agreements and are not registrable maintenance liabilities (sections 17(1) and 18).
-If a de facto financial agreement contains provisions relating to child maintenance, the parties to the agreement can apply to the Registrar to have the agreement accepted as a child support agreement (see 2.7).
+De facto financial agreements (FL Act Part VIIIAB) are not court registered maintenance agreements and are not registrable maintenance liabilities (CSRC Act sections 17(1) and 18).
+If a de facto financial agreement contains provisions relating to child maintenance, the parties to the agreement can apply to the Registrar to have the agreement accepted as a child support agreement (2.7).

 How can an agreement be changed?